 The North Queensland Stadium

-The North Queensland Stadium (NQS) is a key project to come out of the Townsville City Deal, and will deliver a centrally located, 25,000 seat, best practice, multi-purpose regional stadium that will be built in time for the 2020 National Rugby League Season.
+The North Queensland Stadium (NQS) is a key project to come out of the Townsville City Deal, and will deliver a centrally located, 25,000 seat, best practice, multi-purpose regional stadium that will open in February 2020.
 The project will provide the necessary infrastructure to deliver more activation and development opportunities for the Townsville City Waterfront Priority Development Area and the Townsville CBD.

 Watpac have been awarded Managing Contractor for the Stadium build, and are working closely with the principal consultant, Cox Architecture, and its team of local consultants.

-The North Queensland Stadium is a joint project of the Queensland Government ($140M), Australian Government ($100M), and Townsville City Council (land and enabling infrastructure), and is supported by both the National Rugby League and the North Queensland Cowboys ($10M).
+The North Queensland Stadium is a joint project of the Queensland Government ($140M), Australian Government ($100M), and Townsville City Council (land and enabling infrastructure), and is supported by both the National Rugby League and the North Queensland Cowboys.

 The Stadium forms part of the Townsville City Deal signed in December 2016.